IELTS band score of 7 (with no band less than 7) and speaking and listening of 7.5

 Am I eligible to receive Recognition of Prior Learning?

 The University aims to provide students with as much credit as possible for approved prior study or informal learning which exceeds the normal entrance requirements for the course and is within the constraints of the course regulations.
 Students are required to complete a minimum of one-third of the course at Deakin University, or four credit points, whichever is the greater.

-As the Master of Teaching is a nationally accredited course, credit for prior learning is not available for core units (EEE751, EEE752, EEE753, EPR741, EPR722, EPR743).
-Further, credit for prior learning is not available for any work experience whether paid or unpaid, qualified or unqualified teacher or teacher aide.
+As the Master of Teaching is a nationally accredited course, Recognition of Prior Learning is not available for core units (EEE751, EEE752, EEE753, EPR741, EPR722, EPR743).
+Further, Recognition of Prior Learning is not available for any work experience whether paid or unpaid, qualified or unqualified teacher or teacher aide.